jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 //	@Router			/users/{id}  				[GET]
 ```

-The above comments give swagger important information such as the path of the endpoint, requst
+The above comments give swagger important information such as the path of the endpoint, request
 parameters, request bodies, and response types.
 For more information about each annotation and
 additional annotations you will need,
 see [Swaggo Api Operation](https://github.com/swaggo/swag?tab=readme-ov-file#api-operation).